See Palma’s historic center and coastline from a double-decker bus.

 Climb to Bellver Castle for 360-Degree Views

 Hop off at Stop 9 and walk uphill through pine forest to reach the castle entrance.
-Bellver Castle is Europe’s oldest circular castle, and its round shape stands out right away.
+Bellver Castle is Spain’s only circular castle, and its round shape stands out right away.
 Walk around the ramparts for views over Palma, the bay, the mountains inland, and rows of yachts in the marina below.
 The castle’s history museum shows how Palma developed from Roman times forward.

 Walk Through Miniature Spain at Poble Espanyol